 President and Chief Executive Officer

-Tony brings over 30 years experience in energy efficiency, solar energy, and community economic development in Vermont, Pennsylvania and Virginia.
+Anthony brings over 40 years’ experience in energy efficiency, solar energy, and community economic development in Vermont, Pennsylvania, West Virginia and Virginia.
+He founded Secure Futures in 2004 as CEO and President and leads the company’s innovation development and strategic partnerships.
 He served as founding first chairman of the Philadelphia Solar Energy Association; founding Executive Director of the Community Energy Development Corporation in Philadelphia; business consultant in creating the Vermont Energy Investment Corporation (which later formed the first energy efficiency utility in the country); Commodity Trading Advisor in energy futures; National Program Leader for USDA in Community-Based Entrepreneurial Development; and founding Executive Director of the Staunton Creative Community Fund, Inc.

-He serves as a board member of the Virginia Alternative & Renewable Energy Association (VA-AREA) and a founding member of the Virginia Distributed Solar Alliance.
+He serves as a founding board member of the Virginia Renewable Energy Alliance (VA-REA).
+He served as co-director and associate professor of the Eastern Mennonite University MBA program from 2008 to 2015.
 He earned his Masters in Architecture from the University of Pennsylvania, and a PhD from the Wharton School of Management, University of Pennsylvania.
-Email Tony.

 Chief Technology Officer